David Leon

 David Jeremy Leon (born 24 July 1980) is an English actor, director, writer and producer.
 As an actor, he is known for appearing in Rankin and Chris Cottam's 2002 feature film, Lives of the Saints (as the character Othello), and director Guy Ritchie's 2008 feature, RocknRolla, as Malcolm.
 From 2011 to 2014, Leon co-starred with Brenda Blethyn in the ITV detective series Vera.
+He returned to the series in 2024.

 Leon's directorial debut, the 2010 short, Man and Boy, co-directed with Marcus McSweeney, won the award for best narrative short at the Tribeca Film Festival.
 His next short film, the 2012 Orthodox, an entry in the 58th BFI's London Film Festival, led to his first feature-length film of the same name, which was released in 2015.

 Early life and education

 Leon was born on 24 July 1980 in Newcastle upon Tyne, England, where his mother, Ann J. Brown, was a secretary and his father, Anthony N. Leon, worked in a power station.
 He is Jewish on his father's side and describes himself as half-Jewish.
 He briefly played for Blackburn Rovers F.C.
 He is a graduate of the National Youth Theatre.
 He was educated at Dame Allan's School.